 Reflexology Lymphatic Drainage (RLD)

-This type of therapy was originally developed for the treatment of secondary lymphoedema of the arm as a result of medical intervention after breast cancer however, from my experience patients who have had groin cancer and those suffering with primary lymphoedema also benefit from RLD.
+This type of therapy was originally developed for the treatment of secondary lymphoedema of the arms as a result of medical intervention after breast cancer however, from my experience patients who have had any surgery where lymph vessels and/or nodes where removed, and those suffering with primary lymphoedema also benefit from RLD.

-It is also my experience that patients suffering from auto-immune diseases experience a significant reduction in pain and they are able to reduce their anti-inflammatory medication after receiving eight consecutive weekly treatments.
-Treatments are then spaced out.
+It is also my experience that patients suffering from auto-immune diseases experience a significant reduction in pain and, they are able to reduce their anti-inflammatory medication after receiving eight consecutive weekly treatments.
+Refer to Treatment Plan below.

 RLD is also highly effective for;

-After breast cancer some patients may experience psychological and/or emotional difficulties due to an altered body image and having a swollen limb can exacerbate this.
+After breast cancer some patients may experience psychological and/or emotional difficulties due to an altered body image, and having a swollen limb can exacerbate this.
+An RLD treatment is very effective at reducing the swelling.
+Fluid trapped in the damaged tissue area is returned to the lymphatic system for elimination by the body.

 RLD is NOT recommended for patients suffering from any of these conditions; Deep Vein Thrombosis (DVT), kidney failure, unstable heart conditions and cellulitis.